DataFire/Integrations/integrations/generated/azure_apimanagement_apimsubscriptions/README.md

   * resourceGroupName **required** `string`: The name of the resource group.
   * serviceName **required** `string`: The name of the API Management service.
   * sid **required** `string`: Subscription entity Identifier.
 The entity represents the association between a user and a product in API Management.
-  * If-Match **required** `string`: ETag of the Subscription Entity.
+  * If-Match **required** `string`: ETag of the Entity.
 ETag should match the current entity state from the header response of the GET request or it should be * for unconditional update.
   * api-version **required** `string`: Version of the API to be used with the client request.
   * subscriptionId **required** `string`: Subscription credentials which uniquely identify Microsoft Azure subscription.
 The subscription ID forms part of the URI for every service call.